bcgov/learningcurator/README.md

 * Clone the repository
 * cd into learning-agent folder
 * run composer install
+* mkdir db && chmod 777 db
+* "somehow" obtain the starter database (ask Allan) and copy it into db #TODO figure this out!
+* chmod 777 db/curator.db
 * cp config/app_local.example.php to app_local.php
-* cp db/agent.db db/production.db
-* edit app_local.php to point to production.db
+* edit config/app_local.php to point to curator.db
 * if server is setup right to point the webroot folder, you should be good to go

 ## Project Status